ThomasByr/projet_programmation_bouyer_bonnail/doc/helpme.md

 It obviously has the obligatory `push` method, not that there are methods in C but anyway...
 You can push, pop, insert, get and set elements.
 Also in a concern of space management, any suppressed element will be replaced with the next push.
 So the order is not presserved, which kind of defeats the purpose of growable length arrays, and is a cheap optimisation anyway.
 Thinking of it right now, this might go away...

-This structure does not have any dependencies, is c18 compliant and does not rely on any GNU extentions.
+This structure does not have any dependencies (except from [types.h](../includes/types.h) which is a global requirement), is c18 compliant and does not rely on any GNU extentions.

 *   `vec_init(v)` takes an existing vector and initialises it